SONM (SNM) Trading Down 14.7% This Week

 SONM Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as SONM directly using U.S. dollars.
-Investors seeking to acquire SONM should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SONM using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as SONM directly using US dollars.
+Investors seeking to trade SONM should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy SONM using one of the aforementioned exchanges.

 Receive News & Updates for SONM Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SONM and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.